bacchus00/bacchus00/README.md

 ### Hi there 👋
 My name is Fran Zautzik, I'm from Santiago in Chile.
-I'm a Computer Science student at The University of Chile and I recently enrolled on the Master of Data Science.
+I'm a Computer Science student at The University of Chile and I recently enrolled on the Masters of Data Science.

 - 😄 Pronouns: They/Them
 - 🔭 I’m currently working on my master's deegre thesis